EE 109 - Spring 2026 Introduction to Embedded Systems

 Task 2: Configure the Timer Module

 The counting action of the stopwatch is based on using the 16-bit TIMER1 module to generate an interrupt every 0.1 seconds.
-Refer to the slides shown in the introductory lab video for information on the various register bits settings appropriate for this application.
+In order to make TIMER1 interrupt every 0.1 seconds several things have to be done to initialize it.

 Important: The information provided in the slides and video about setting up the timer were for generating interrupts every 0.25 seconds.
 That was just an example of configuring the timer and is not the timer interrupt interval you are using in this lab.